ad astra per aspera

 The most enjoyable day I have spent on earth is of mixed ecstasy of deadly fright and unimaginable joy. …Read More

 05 Oct 2011 Travel to the place Where we have enough space, Work without race, No tension on face.
-Before…Read More
+Before continuing let me take…Read More

 Age No Bar – 16 or 60 12/10/2010 Nurla Khaltse Lamayuru Fotu La Mulbek Kargil ( 160 km ) The UP boy prepared good…Read More

 Age No Bar 16 or 60 Keylong-Leh-KhardungLa-Nubra-Leh-Nurla 06/10/2010 Keylong Pang ( 184 km ) We started in the morning, little bit apprehensive as to…Read More

 Jhakri-Kaza-ChandraTal-Gramphu-Tandi-Keylong A good traveler has no fixed plans, and is not intent on arriving- Lao Tzu 23/09/2010 Jhakri Jeori Sarahan ( 38 km )…Read More

 Many years ago, my wife read about a place called Lahaul-&-Spiti and somehow fancied the idea of going there.
 When the time came, we…Read More